harikrish/harikrish.github.io/_posts/2021-06-29-http-protocol-evolution.md

 ---

 HTTP(Hyper Text Transfer Protocol) is the underlying protocol of World Wide Web (www).
-Developed by Tim Berners-Leet and his team between 1989-1991.
+Developed by Tim Berners-Lee and his team between 1989-1991.

-HTTP has four version - HTTP/0.9, HTTP/1.0, HTTP/1.1, HTTP/2.0.
+HTTP has four versions - HTTP/0.9, HTTP/1.0, HTTP/1.1, HTTP/2.0.

 ## HTTP/0.9
 HTTP/0.9 request consists of a single line and start with only